xo/usql/README.md

   \unset NAME           unset (delete) internal variable
 ```

 The `usql` project's goal is to support all standard `psql` commands.
+Pull
+Requests would be greatly appreciated!

 ## Building

-When building `usql` with `go`, only drivers for PostgreSQL, MySQL, SQLite3 and
+When building `usql` with [Go][go-project], only drivers for PostgreSQL, MySQL,
-Microsoft SQL Server will be enabled by default.
-Other databases can be enabled
+SQLite3 and Microsoft SQL Server will be enabled by default.
+Other databases
-by specifying the build tag for their [database driver][Database Support].
+can be enabled by specifying the build tag for their [database driver][Database Support].
 Additionally, the `most` and `all` build tags include most, and all SQL
 drivers, respectively: